 Please do not purchase a stock simply because it has come up in the press or because you believe you have already lost money due to a company’s surge and therefore cannot afford to lose any more.
 Remember, you’re investing in a company, not a stock.

 Another classic stock-trading gaffe is attempting to time the market.
 It’s difficult to gauge the demand, and experienced investors frequently make mistakes.

 According to an American Pension Fund Returns study, correct asset allocation accounts for roughly 94 percent of portfolio returns, not market timing or individual stock selection.

 5. Ignoring tax liabilities

 The exchange rate is essential when depositing Indian cash into your US brokerage account.
 Your bank will also charge you a foreign exchange conversion fee.

-The LRS regulates how much money an Indian person can send abroad and what purposes.
-An Indian cannot use margin to invest internationally, in speculative products, or trade-in FX pairs under the LRS.
+The LRS regulates how much money an Indian person can send abroad and for what purposes.
+An Indian cannot use margin to invest internationally, in speculative products, or trade in FX pairs under the LRS.

 The secret to a good investment portfolio is asset allocation.
 On the other hand, investors make the typical mistake of focusing on individual equities rather than doing adequate asset allocation.